Temoli/Zipper/README.md

 This script is related to this one: Zip_Uploader - https://github.com/Temoli/Zip_Uploader

-User starts script and adds units (unit names and unit codes).
-In units folder script will create directory tree like this:
+On first run scrip will create three folders: Units, Zips and Tmp
+User by selecting '1' in menu can add unit by providing _unit name_ and _unit code_.
+It will create directory tree in Units folder:
 ```bash
 └── Units
    └── _unit_name_